 BEARDSLEY: Franz Olivier Giesbert is editor of the weekly magazine Le Point.
 He says Sarkozy masters complicated international crises but bungles the small things.

 OLIVIER GIESBERT: He's awful when things are doing well.
 He's just awful.
 But when there is a crisis, there he's always good.
 So it's a very strange personality which needs trouble - big problems - to be at his top.

 BEARDSLEY: Another columnist, Alain Duhamel of Liberation, says there are two Sarkozys: one solves problems, the other creates them.

 BEARDSLEY: All week, French television has been showing French Rafale and Mirage jets taking off for missions to Libya.
 Polls show more than 60 percent of the French approve of the Libyan intervention.
 That's a huge turnaround for Sarkozy, whose poll numbers are usually at rock bottom.

-Mr. DOMINIQUE MOISY (Founder and Senior Adviser, French Institute for International Relations): The French like their president to be the inheritor of the sun king or of Napoleon.
+DOMINIQUE MOISY: The French like their president to be the inheritor of the sun king or of Napoleon.
 To be flamboyant, to be highly visible, is a plus in a country like France.

 BEARDSLEY: Unlike with Iraq, all the mainstream political parties support the Libyan operation, and Moisy says that's because there's a clear U.N. resolution and because the Arab nations are on board.

 BEARDSLEY: Anyway, says magazine editor Giesbert, Sarkozy has more pressing issues on his mind.